knative/docs/docs/eventing/getting-started.md

     This lists the `hello-display` and `goodbye-display` consumers that you deployed:

     ```sh
-    NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
+    NAME              READY   UP-TO-DATE   AVAILABLE   AGE
-    hello-display    1         1         1            1           26s
+    hello-display     1/1     1            1           26s
-    NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
-    goodbye-display    1         1         1            1           16s
+    goodbye-display   1/1     1            1           16s
    ```

-    The number of replicas in your **DESIRED** column should match the number of replicas in your **AVAILABLE** column, which might take a few minutes.
+    The number of replicas in your **READY** column should match the number of replicas in your **AVAILABLE** column, which might take a few minutes.
 If after two minutes the numbers do not match, then see the [Debugging Guide](./debugging/README.md) to help troubleshoot the issue.

 ### Creating `Triggers`